 as close together as it is physically possible.)

-the hips being allowed to sway towards the target area, the club
+without the hips being allowed to sway towards the target area,

-head immediately begins to dig into the ground, thus stopping the
+the club head immediately begins to dig into the ground, thus

 This indicates that the bottom

-of the swing arc of the golf swing is to the left of the ball position.
+of the swing arc of the golf swing is after the ball has been

-the swing arc is adjacent to the big toe of the left foot but this
+of the swing arc is adjacent to the big toe of the left foot but

-actual point is only applicable as long as the golfer ensures that
+this actual point is only applicable as long as the golfer ensures

-complete golf swing movement.
-Why is it so important?? -- let me
+the complete golf swing movement.
+Why is it so important?? --

-away from the original address position during the back swing movement
+sway away from the original address position during the back swing

-the bottom of the swing arc position backwards by the same amount.
+bottom of the swing arc position backwards by the same distance